RanRanZhou/bash-heroku-class/heroku.md

 	$ ^C

+## Commit the application to a git repository

 Heroku uses git to upload applications to its servers.
 Create an empty git repository for the web application:

 	$ git init